 If you’ve ever taken a look at your pay stubs you’ve probably noticed your employer’s tax withholding.
 Based on the W-4 form that you submit when you start a new job or your tax situation changes, your employer will withhold federal and state (if applicable) income taxes from your pay.
 But if you start a job half-way through the year, you might benefit from the part-year tax withholding method.
+Consider working with a financial advisor as you manage your taxes.

 Check out our 401(k) calculator.

-What is Part-Year Tax Withholding?
+What Is Part-Year Tax Withholding?

 Say you start a new job part-way through the year or you only work for a few months out of the year.
 Maybe you’re doing a summer job while in grad school, for example.
 If your employer uses the normal method for withholding income taxes from your paychecks, he or she will withhold more money than is needed to cover what you owe.